How Long Does a DWI Stay on Your Record in Texas?

 Additionally, if the State of Texas is able to prove that your DWI involved a motor vehicle accident involving another person, you will NOT be eligible for a nondisclosure.
 In fact, the car accident does not have to involve injuries or damages, just the presence of another person at the scene of the accident – including any passenger’s in your car.

 For instance, what if your DWI involved a one-car accident in which you were the only person in the car?
 Here, you would be eligible for a nondisclosure.
 However, if your DWI involved a minor single car accident with a passenger in your car, you would NOT be eligible for a nondisclosure.
+I know it seems arbitrary and makes no sense whatsoever, but these are the rules the Texas Legislature put in place for sealing your DWI records from public view.

 How Long Must I Wait Until I Can Get My DWI Nondisclosed?

 Texas DWI law sets different waiting periods for a nondisclosure based upon the type of sentence you received and whether you had an ignition interlock device as a requirement of your DWI probation.
+First, let me be clear – you can only seek a non-disclosure on a first offender DWI case.
+If you are facing a DWI 2nd or greater charge, you will not be eligible for a non-disclosure under Texas DWI law.

-If you received a Deferred Adjudication probation on your qualifying DWI case, you must wait 2 years from the completion of your deferred adjudication before you are eligible to file for a nondisclosure.
+If you received a Deferred Adjudication probation on your qualifying DWI case, you must wait 2 years from the completion of your DWI deferred adjudication before you are eligible to file for a nondisclosure.

 If you were sentenced to a jail sentence for your DWI case, you must wait a period of 3 years if you complied with a condition of sentence requiring an ignition interlock for at least 6 months.